t-systems-on-site-services-gmbh/geoCore/geoCore/help/usage.md

 **[Download example data](https://github.com/t-systems-on-site-services-gmbh/geoCore/tree/master/example_data)**

 As a basis for displaying coring data, the plugin requires a specific format.
 Two sets are required.
-The former is a shapefile whose attribute table must be organized as follows:
+The former is a vector-layer whose attribute table must be organized as follows:

 ID |	xcoord |	ycoord |	zcoord |	name |
 | --- |-------------|-------------|-------------|-------------|